-As of June 30, 2019 SCB Oceania is a registered not for profit in Australia with an MOU with SCB Global that establishes it as a semi-autonomous organization.
+As of June 30, 2020 SCB Oceania is a registered not for profit in Australia with an MOU with SCB Global that establishes it as a semi-autonomous organization.
 SCB Oceania achieved tax deductible DGR status in 2018 and will become a registered charity in 2020.
 Strong internal policy work has been completed to ensure organization processes are clearly established and documented.

-A review is underway to understand how SCB Oceania can better support its Chapters.
+During 2019 a review was completed to understand how SCB Oceania can better support its Chapters.
 A review of the organizational structure of SCB Oceania is underway under the guidance of external legal advice to ensure that we as a registered organization Oceania is appropriate incorporated and recognized in Australia and able to operate across the region as part of supporting Chapters and engaging members more widely.
-Revisions to organizational status and constitution are expected in 2020 to reflect this work completed in 2019.
+Revisions to organizational status and constitution will be tabled at our upcoming 2020 AGM to reflect this work.

 With the attainment of organizational structure goals, SCB Oceania has shifted its efforts to increasing organizational capacity.
 In particular SCB Oceania is now focused on fundraising to increase financial ability to support and grow activities that deliver membership benefits.
-To this end we Developed a sponsorship prospectus - 'support us, support science-based conservation'.
-The prospectus provides detail on what we do and how support might fund our activities, from on the ground, through chapters, supporting science education, conferences, policy statements and organisational capacity.
+To this end we developed a sponsorship prospectus - 'support us, support science-based conservation'.
+The prospectus provides detail on what we do and how support might fund our activities, from on the ground, through chapters, supporting science education, conferences, policy statements SCB Oceania 2020 Report 5 July 2020 and organisational capacity.
 We plan to use this as a vehicle to help secure funding for chapter activities in particular.
+We will also launch fundraising campaigns timed with our in person events in 2021.